chadwhitacre/openpath/_posts/2024-01-25-questioning-the-value-of-open-source-software.md

 ## A Critical Flaw?

-Step 2 in the argument seems critically flawed to me, which is to say that result 3 seems misleading, and result 1 seems false.
+Step 2 in the argument seems critically flawed to me.
+If so, result 3 is misleading, and result 1 is false.
 The options for acquiring software are buy, borrow, or build.
 Borrow means OSS.
 If we take that off the table, companies still have two options: buy or build.
-The build option is what the 8.8 T estimates.
+The build option is what the $8.8 trillion estimates.
 The working paper calls this the "labor market valuation approach."

 > The thought experiment is that we live in a world where OSS does not exist